minhdang241/ds-algo/README.md

 # Tips / Tricks
 ## Greedy
 - Non-overlapped intervals: choose the one with earliest end time to maximize the number of intervals.
+- Medium value yields the minimum operations to make all the values equal.

 ## Hashing
 **Pattern**: compare string or list in O(1) => used to optimize the solution in case TLE.